-You will earn bonus points by participating in short (5-10 min) online one-on-one meetings with other class members.
-These are scheduled by students at your mutual convenience, and can take the form of a text-based chat or a video chat.
-The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.
+You will earn bonus points by participating in short (5-15 min) one-on-one meetings with other class members.
+These are scheduled by students at your mutual convenience, and can take the form of a text-based chat or a video chat (you may opt for face-to-face meetings if you prefer, and public health guidelines allow).
+The purpose of these is to allow you to get to know people as potential team members for projects.
 To protect everyone's safety, all students have the ability to block others anonymously, and may discontinue a meeting at any time without penalty.
 All students are expected to abide by Dalhousie University's Code of Student Conduct, and violations will be addressed through the procedures described there.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.